Reviews & Endorsements

 My first book, Secrets and Leaks, studies the predicament that state secrecy creates for liberal democracies.
 It shows that though whistleblowing and leaking constitute the most durable means of uncovering the misuse of secrecy, unauthorized disclosures of these kinds can also be made rashly or maliciously.
 As a result, liberal democracies need to guard against not only too much but also too little secrecy.
 The right balance, I conclude, can only be struck when both the government and the press act responsibly.

-I have recently started work on my second book project, Have You Been to Kazanistan?.
-In it I make the case for respecting ‘decent regimes’, that is, regimes that may not be fully liberal or democratic, but which provide more stability and well-being than a democratic regime can under troubled conditions.
+I have recently started work on my second book project, Decent Regimes.
+It makes the case for respecting regimes that are not liberal democratic but that provide more stability and well-being than a democratic regime can under troubled conditions.
 The value of such regimes becomes clear when we see how democratization has tended to generate corrupt, violent, and illiberal regimes in countries like Afghanistan and Iraq.
 In such cases, I argue, the United States ought to support an equivalent to a decent regime–namely, internationally administered trusteeships.

-Presently the bulk of my time is devoted to completing a co-authored manuscript, provisionally entitled How to be Great?: India’s Quest to Find Its Place in the World.
-This book will examine the role that Indian intellectuals, administrators, and elites believe India can and ought to play in international politics.
+Presently I am completing a co-authored manuscript, provisionally entitled How to be Great?: India’s Quest to Find Its Place in the World.
+This book examines the role that Indian intellectuals, administrators, and elites believe India can and ought to play in international politics.
 I am responsible for the first half of the manuscript, which traces Indian thinking on war and peace since the mid-nineteenth century.
 The rare archival materials unearthed during my research into this topic will be published in the form of a Reader.

 Please click on the icons below for a brief overview of these projects.
-For more details, including downloadable published essays, working papers, and related syllabi, please visit: https://nyuad.nyu.edu/en/academics/faculty/rahul-sagar.html
+For more details, including downloadable published essays and syllabi, please visit: https://nyuad.nyu.edu/en/academics/faculty/rahul-sagar.html

 New York University